Passwords. We can’t get through the day without them.

 We know they’re important.
 We know they keep our data safe.
 And we know they should be strong and complex to avoid our data being stolen.

 Yet, when faced with the ‘choose password’ field, it’s always tempting to create a password we’ve used before.
-One we’ll remember again in a few days’ time.
+One we’re confident we’ll remember in the future.
 After all, we’ve all faced the frustration of repeatedly trying to guess a password only to be locked out of an account we need access to right now.

-But reusing passwords is a risky strategy.
-When websites encounter a cyber attack and data is stolen, the hackers can then try those same passwords on other websites.
-So, if you’ve used the same password elsewhere, you could be giving the crooks easy access to many of your important accounts.
-And if they have your password, chances are they also have your email address, username and other personal information.
+But, be warned, reusing passwords is an extremely risky strategy.
+When websites encounter a cyber-attack and data is stolen, the cyber criminals can then try those same passwords on other websites.
+So, if you’ve used the same password across multiple different accounts, you could be giving cyber criminals access to a lot of important financial and personal data, from online banking to work email accounts.
+If they have your password, it’s likely they also have your email address, username, and other personal information too.

 The importance of strong passwords

-Often, we opt for weaker passwords on sites we think don’t matter so much.
-Your gym or library account for example.
-Then we take care to choose stronger ones on the sites we deem more important, such as our online banking.
+Typically, we often opt for weaker passwords on websites we don’t think matter as much, for example our gym or library accounts.
+Then, we take care to choose stronger passwords for websites we deem more important, such as online banking.

-The problem is any website – big or small – can be at risk from cyber criminals.
+The problem is that any website, no matter it’s size or purpose, can be at risk from cyber criminals.
 And once they have your data from one source, they can then use it elsewhere.